 - We have and continue to pursue the most energy efficient and emissions-controlled engine systems available for our compression equipment.
 All of our engines have the latest catalytic technology and air-fuel ratio (AFR) controllers to provide the cleanest fuel burn available, well exceeding EPA standards.
 These advanced systems continuously monitor multiple engine and compressor parameters to ensure optimum engine emissions efficiencies and adjust to varying fuel quality available from wellhead production. - To ensure consistent efficient engine performance, we have invested in state-of-the-art emissions detection equipment to ensure our engines exceed all state and federal air emissions regulations.
 Additionally, we perform preventative maintenance on all engine systems twice per quarter and comprehensive emissions tests to ensure optimum performance.
 The company is acutely focused on reducing our environment impact on noise, emissions and carbon footprint. - Our compressor units are equipped with advanced safety and containment features that provide for safe containment and disposal of used oils, antifreeze and other fluids.
 Skid containment rails and fluid dumps are manifolded together to mitigate the risk of fluid spills and environmental leaks as a result of operating error or system failures.
-Active monitoring systems provide further assurance of safe and optimal operations. - In our mechanical compression packages, we have meaningfully reduced our oil consumption and associated disposal issues with a unique engine and compressor system lubricating system. - In our flaring business, we have designed and exclusively sell "Quad O" flare systems which meet the most stringent federal standards, allowing our customers to exceed all emission standards when natural gas flaring is necessary. - In our Michigan service location, we have installed an oil burner system which allows us to efficiently recycle waste oil into energy and heat capacity for our service facility. - We completed construction of our new corporate headquarters in Midland, Texas where we incorporated the latest energy-efficient technologies designed for commercial buildings.
+Active monitoring systems provide further assurance of safe and optimal operations. - In our mechanical compression packages, we have meaningfully reduced our oil consumption and associated disposal issues with a unique engine and compressor lubricating system. - In our flaring business, we have designed and exclusively sell "Quad O" flare systems which meet the most stringent federal standards, allowing our customers to exceed all emission standards when natural gas flaring is necessary.

+- In our Michigan service location, we have installed two oil burner systems which allows us to efficiently recycle waste oil into energy and heat capacity for our service facility. - We also work with our customers and suppliers toward policies and processes that reduce the environmental impact of our work.
+We continuously engage with our top customers to share best practices, new technologies and operating innovations that can be implemented to improve our collective environmental footprint. - We completed construction of our new corporate headquarters in Midland, Texas where we incorporated the latest energy-efficient technologies designed for commercial buildings.
 Innovations include the use of "daylight harvesting" technologies; "smart lighting" that use artificial intelligence to determine office occupancy times and adjust light accordingly; and advanced mechanical systems including variable refrigerant flow systems and energy recovery systems; and high-performance glass and advanced solar shades that reduce glare and heat gain. - The Board of Directors regularly considers new technologies to further reduce the Company's environmental footprint and has directed Company leadership to evaluate further opportunities for reducing the impact on the environment.